 Configuring Service Bus

-✅ Add, enable, disable, or remove any number of Azure Service Bus subscriptions
+✅ Add, enable, disable, or remove Azure Service Bus subscriptions for complete control

-✅ Set global and specific queue and topic thresholds for proactive alerting
+✅ Set global and specific queue and topic thresholds for proactive, real-time alerting

-✅ Manage resource groups and apply RegEx-based exclusions for fine-grained control
+✅ Manage resource groups and apply RegEx-based exclusions for fine-grained monitoring

 Note

-Before any monitoring and remote configuration can be performed, you must first install the Message Queueing Monitoring Agent and create a Monitoring Agent Configuration.
-First-time users start with the Remote Configuration.
+Before you can monitor or remotely configure your Service Bus, you must install the Message Queueing Monitoring Agent and create a Monitoring Agent Configuration.
+First-time users should start with the Remote Configuration.

-From the Service Bus tab you can manage any number of Azure Subscriptions, each with its own set of properties.
+From the Service Bus tab, manage any number of Azure Subscriptions, each with its own configurable properties.

 Configure Azure Subscriptions to monitor from the Service Bus tab.